UPRI-earthquake/upri-earthquake.github.io/doc/sender-backend/overview.md

 ## API

-This is the link for [API](https://upri-earthquake.github.io/sender-backend/api-docs/)
+This is the link for the [API docs](https://upri-earthquake.github.io/sender-backend/api-docs/)

 ## CONTRIBUTING.md